inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/study-only-18percent-of-data-science-students-are-learning-about-ai-ethics-website-article.md

 link: "https://thenextweb.com/neural/2020/07/03/study-only-18-of-data-scientists-are-learning-about-ai-ethics/"
 keywords: []
 learnTags: ["ethics","business","education"]
-summary: |-
-  A summary of Anaconda&#39;s _2020 State of Data Science_ report with a focus on AI ethics.
+summary: "A summary of Anaconda's _2020 State of Data Science_ report with a focus on AI ethics. "
 ---